dannyyu7/CS1632_Spring2022/study_guides/midterm_1_practice/README.md

 ### deathStar_shoot.feature

-Add a deathStar_shoot.feature file to the project and complete the Gherkin file with a scenario that is identical to the DeathStarTest.testShootPlanet JUnit test case.
+Add a deathStar_shoot.feature file to the project under src/test/resources/ and complete the Gherkin file with a scenario that is identical to the DeathStarTest.testShootPlanet JUnit test case.

 ### DeathStarStepDefinitions.java

-Implement the step definitions corresponding to the Gherkin steps that you used above.
+Add a DeathStarStepDefinitions.java file to the project under src/test/java/ and implement the step definitions corresponding to the Gherkin steps that you used above.